haythorn/sr/cran-comments.md

 ## R CMD check results

-### There were no ERRORs, WARNINGs, or NOTES, using:
+### There were no ERRORs, WARNINGs, or NOTES, using 6 platforms:
   - `devtools::check()    # on my local windows 11 laptop`
   - `devtools::check_on_windows()`
   - `devtools::check_mac_release()`
   - `rhub::check_on_linux()`
+  - `rhub::check()` with ubuntu-gcc-devel and debian-clang-devel

 ### There were two NOTEs using `rhub::check_rhub()`